JarielGFox/JarielGFox/WhoAmI.md

 - 👋 Hi, I'm Giovanni and I am from Italy, although you can recognize me by my online nickname: Jariel.
 - 👀 I’m interested in tech, IT, science and coding.
 - 🌱 I’m currently expanding my knowledge in few WEB programming languages as CSS 3.0, SASS, JavaScript ES6 and PHP 7.x/8.x.
-- ✨ I'm also learning how to correctly use Laravel - The PHP Framework For Web Artisans, trying to be an independent web developer.
+- ✨ I'm also learning how to correctly use Laravel - The PHP Framework For Web Artisans, trying to be a more independent web developer.
 - 💞️ I am working on few small projects, which will be uploaded here as soon they're ready.
 - 📫 You can contact me by my personal mail: crudelegio@gmail.com